chris-sanders/chris-sanders.github.io/_drafts/2019-01-28-charm-template-pytest.md

 has a 'public_address' property that can be used to test web interfaces or API calls.
 While using libjuju is charm specific using the requests library to check web interfaces is not unique to charms or this template.
-As before you can review the charms in the [pirate charmers github][pirate-charmers] for examples of ways we are testing functionally.
+As before you can review the charms in the [pirate-charmers github][pirate-charmers] for examples of ways we are testing functionally.
 Don't forget to include any python modules you need in the functional test requirements.txt file to make them available in the virtual environment during testing.

 ### Running functional tests
 To run the functional tests you can run `make functional` from the root folder.
-This will build the charm, and then run the tests which deploy from the build directory.
+This will build the charm, and then run the tests.
 Building a charm can be time consuming, as can deploying it.
 Any logic that can be reasonably tested in unit testing is best tested there with functional testing verifying the configuration and states that a charm processes which are difficult to unit test.